KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    make install -j 8

-The recommended build system is using regular UNIX build files, however, as an additional option, the ninja build system (https://ninja-build.org/) can be used for CROWN.
-To use ninja, set :code:`export CMAKE_GENERATOR="Ninja"` in the :code:`init.sh` as env variable, and then use the :code:`ninja install -j 8` command to compile the executable.
-Since CROWN profits from the parallelization of the build process, the number of threads can and should be set using the :code:`-j` option.

 After the compilation, the CROWN executable can be found in the :code:`build/bin` folder.
 The executable can be used via a single output file followed by an arbitrary number of input files.

 .. code-block:: console